aws-samples/custom-cdk-pipeline-construct/README.md

 Lastly, to satisfy the final stage, we created the `cdk_pipeline` (`aws_cdk.pipelines.CdkPipeline`), that will actually create the pipeline in CodePipeline, and reference the 2 stages created previously.
 As we're creating our pipeline using the `CdkPipeline`, in the end of it we're going to additionally have the `SelfMutate` stage, mentioned in the end of the [What is a Construct?](#What is a Construct?) section of this document.
-The `SelfMutate` stage redeploys the AWS CloudFormation template that deployed all this infrastructure.
-Therefore, the AWS CodeBuild project that will do this needs the correct AWS CloudFormation permissions.
+The `SelfMutate` stage deploys the AWS CloudFormation template produced in the `synth_action`, deploying our application and consequently redeploying the pipeline itself.
 To do so, this library uses prerelease features of the AWS CDK framework, which can be enabled by adding the following code to the `cdk.json` of your project:

     ```
     {